• Buy From Us

 5. Physical and emotional abuse

-When subject to coercive control, a person may eventually start to self-perpetuate these behaviors themselves—monitoring themselves, depriving themselves, and isolating themselves.
+When subject to coercive control, a person may eventually start to self-perpetuate these behaviours themselves—monitoring themselves, depriving themselves, and isolating themselves.
 To make it even more disorienting, trauma bonding is characterized by cognitive dissonance, which creates confusion.
 You may start to twist and view love through pain, therefore filtering your partner’s abusive actions as OK and out of a place of love.
-Even though you try to downplay the fighting, you’re still afraid of what your loved ones will think if they really knew.
+Even though you try to downplay the fighting, you’re still afraid of what your loved ones would think if they really knew.
 You may keep the true shadow side of the relationship and its problems to yourself out of shame.

 #5.
 Not being able to leave